wildmountainfarms/wild-graphql-datasource/README.md

 * Is this a drop-in replacement for [fifemon-graphql-datasource](https://grafana.com/grafana/plugins/fifemon-graphql-datasource/)?
   * No, but both data sources have similar goals and can be ported between with little effort.

-## Common errors

-This section documents errors that may be common

 ### Alerting Specific Errors